JesperDramsch/phd-thesis/transfer-learning-in-automatic-seismic-interpretation/index.rst

 particularly essential when fine-tuning an over-parametrized network to smaller-scale data.

-End-to-End CNN training
+End-to-End convolutional neural network training
 ~~~~~~~~~~~~~~~~~~~~~~~

-The training of the Waldeland cnn is trained end-to-end.
+The training of the Waldeland convolutional neural network is trained end-to-end.
 The optimizer
-for the Waldeland CNN is the Adam optimizer (Diederik P. Kingma and Ba
+for the Waldeland convolutional neural network is the Adam optimizer (Diederik P. Kingma and Ba
 2014) with a learning rate of :math:`0.001`, the decay of first-order
 moments of :math:`\beta_1=0.9`, and second-order moments of
 :math:`\beta_2=0.999`.

 .. figure:: ../images/waldeland-loss.png
-  :alt: Accuracy and Categorical Cross Entropy for Waldeland CNN
+  :alt: Accuracy and Categorical Cross Entropy for Waldeland convolutional neural network
   :name: fig:waldeland-loss

-  Accuracy and Categorical Cross Entropy for Waldeland CNN
+  Accuracy and Categorical Cross Entropy for Waldeland convolutional neural network

 `13.2 <#fig:waldeland-loss>`__ shows the training loss of end-to-end
 training.
 The accuracy shows that the network very quickly reaches 100%